-Color: Although all diamonds (lab or mined) are made of a crystalized carbon structure, a stone’s chemical makeup can differ slightly due to trace amounts of elements other than carbon during the formation.
+- Color: Although all diamonds (lab or mined) are made of a crystallized carbon structure, a stone’s chemical makeup can differ slightly due to trace elements other than pure carbon during the formation.
 This can cause stones to show slightly yellow in color.
 All stones are measured on the diamond color scale, and the less color a stone shows, the more valuable it will be.

-Clarity: The Nexus Diamond™ alternative is rated Internally Flawless, meaning it has no inclusions or blemishes due to its chemical makeup.
+- Clarity: The Nexus Diamond™ alternative is rated Internally Flawless, meaning it has no mineral inclusions or blemishes due to its chemical makeup.

-When you decide to embark on the journey of finding the best diamond for your engagement ring or other fine jewelry, the best route is to be informed.
-By taking all of the information about how diamonds are made and how that impacts quality, appearance and price, you will be equipped to find the perfect diamond for you.
+While choosing from the different types of stones for rings and settings might be confusing, finding the right diamond or diamond alternative doesn’t have to be.
+When you decide to embark on the journey of finding the best stone for your diamond engagement ring or other fine jewelry, the best route is to be informed.
+By taking all of the information about how diamonds are made and how that impacts quality, appearance, and price, you will be equipped to find the perfect diamond alternative for you.

-*Diamond Nexus strives to provide valuable information, while being clear and honest about our products.
-The Nexus Diamond™ alternative is a patented lab grown stone that, among all simulants, most closely imitates the look, weight and wear of a mined diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
+*Diamond Nexus strives to provide valuable information while being clear and honest about our products.
+The Nexus Diamond™ alternative is a patented lab-grown stone that, among all simulants, most closely imitates the look, weight, and wear of a mined diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
-Learn more about the environmental impact of mining by visiting out blog: blog.
+Learn more about the environmental impact of mining by visiting our blog.